-Statute of Limitations for Accident Claims in California
+Statute of Limitations for Car Accident Claims in California

-Depending on the nature of the accident, California has different statute of limitations for car accident claims.
-Be aware of these statutes as they limit the time you have between an accident and filing a claim.
+Depending on the nature of the accident, California has a different statute of limitations for car accident claims.
+It is important to be aware of these statutes as they limit the time you have between the time that the accident occurs and filing a claim.
 If you attempt to file a claim after the statute of limitations has lapsed, you will likely be denied.
 If you have any questions or need assistance with the filing of the claim, reach out to our team at your earliest convenience.

 - Personal Injury Claims: two-year statute of limitation following a car accident.
-After this period, claims are forever barred for being brought to court for the accident.
+After this period, claims are forever barred from being brought to court for the accident.

 - Property Damage Claims: three-year statute of limitations following damage resulting from a car accident.